EzequielLasnier/Wellbeing-Visualizer/README.md

 * **Reset:** Press the a key on your keyboard to return all values to their initial baseline.

 *Project developed for Science Fair \- IoT, Hardware, and Health Integration.*

+## 👥 Contributors & Acknowledgments

+Thanks to these wonderful people who contributed to this project:

+Paola Suarez